sap-tutorials/Tutorials/tutorials/webide-customize/webide-customize.md

 ## Details
 ### You will learn
   - How to change your settings
-  - How to enable new features
+  - How to enable new extensions
   - How to create a new workspace

- In this tutorial, you'll set your theme preferences, connect to your trial Cloud Foundry endpoint on SAP Cloud Platform, and enable some features.
+ In this tutorial, you'll set your theme preferences, connect to your trial Cloud Foundry endpoint on SAP Cloud Platform, and enable some extensions.

 ---